ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/purchasing-how-to-combine-receipts.md

 ---
-    title: How to Combine Receipts | Microsoft Docs
+title: Combine Receipts on a Single Invoice
 description: If you want to invoice more than one purchase receipt at a time, you can use the Combine Receipts function.
 author: SorenGP

 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
+ms.search.form: 136, 145, 146
 ms.date: 04/01/2021
 ms.author: edupont

 ---
 # Combine Receipts on a Single Invoice